HEPTHools/Adinkra/README.md

 The tutorials show in depth how to use many of the tools of the Adinkra.m package listed below on this page.

-## Download Instructions

-Right (command) click on [Adinkra.m](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/Adinkra.m) and the examples in the Examples directory to save to your local hard drive.
-You may have to delete a .txt extension from AdinkraTutorial.nb.after download.

-## Alternative Download Instructions

-Click on [Adinkra.m](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/Adinkra.m) and the examples in the Examples directory, and copy the raw text into a Mathematica file to save to your local hard drive.

 ## Installation Instructions
 After downloading, install the Adinkra.m package on your local machine with the File-->Install menu in Mathematica